-[00-1] - Policies and Procedures.
+[OO- 1] - Policies and Procedures.

-- > In support to the E&S policies, as for the construction phase, develop and document a set of internal procedures for the operation phase, including but not limited to, the following topics: - · Organizational Structure and Responsibility - Communication - Environmental and Social Management System Documentation; Documents control - · Monitoring and Measurement - Reporting requirements. - Management of the grievance mechanism. - Human Resources Policy in alignment with national, Lenders and ILO requirements. - > Develop the internal procedures that were under the responsibility of the EPC Contractor during the construction phase, and will be under the responsibility of the O&M operator during the operation phase, including but not limited to, the following topics: - Emergency Preparedness and Response. - Reservoir Operating Procedures: In the Reservoir and Powerhouse Operating Procedures prepared by the Operator, in relation to the bottom outlet opening, the turbines daily operations, and the reservoir lowering, integration of (i) water quality issues, (ii) ecological flow (see below), (iii) downstream flood protection and public safety, (iv) river habitat protection, and (v) venting of sediments during flood events and with free-flow in the bottom outlet. - Ecological flow management: water quality monitoring and hydrological monitoring of the ecological flow and adaptive management: (i) Stream diversion at dam to be used to augment or substitute ecological flow if required for water quality reasons by-pass of small creek diversion, (ii) larger flow release if required for aquatic biodiversity reasons.
+- > In support to the E&S policies, as for the construction phase, develop and document a set of internal procedures for the operation phase, including but not limited to, the following topics: - Organizational Structure and Responsibility - Communication - Environmental and Social Management System Documentation; Documents control - · Monitoring and Measurement - Reporting requirements. - Management of the grievance mechanism. - Human Resources Policy in alignment with national, Lenders and ILO requirements, as well as the principles of the SA 8000 standard. - Develop the internal procedures that were under the responsibility of the EPC Contractor during the construction phase, and will be under the responsibility of the O&M operator during the operation phase, including but not limited to, the following topics: - > Develop internal procedures to ensure that any contractor and service provider during operations will have human resource policies following national, Lenders and ILO requirements and reporting arrangements to ensure compliance. - Emergency Preparedness and Response. - Reservoir Operating Procedures: In the Reservoir and Powerhouse Operating Procedures prepared by the Operator, in relation to the bottom outlet opening, the turbines daily operations, and the reservoir lowering, integration of (i) water quality issues, (ii) ecological flow (see below), (iii) downstream flood protection and public safety, (iv) river habitat protection, and (v) venting of sediments during flood events and with free-flow in the bottom outlet. - Ecological flow management: water quality monitoring and hydrological monitoring of the ecological flow and adaptive management: (i) Stream diversion at dam to be used to augment or substitute ecological flow if required for water quality reasons by-pass of small creek diversion, (ii) larger flow release if required for aquatic biodiversity reasons.
 Timings and thresholds for implementing these two measures will be defined.
-The decision to take this action will be supported by an ecological / hydrological / water quality monitoring programme and clear thresholds (that can be monitored by that programme) for triggering adaptive management. - Nakra weir operating procedures: Remotely controlled suspensions of Nakra transfer to Nenskra reservoir in case of spillage at the Nenskra dam, Ecological flow through the fish pass, Management of gate on the Nakra transfer tunnel inlet and of weir gates to maintain the sediment transport function of the Nakra River, Integration of the downstream sediment management measures for Lekverari, Fishing ban within proximity to the Nakra weir fish pass. - For the Gas Insulated Station installation at Powerhouse, O&M procedures and reporting procedures in case of any SF6 releases (both in line with Good Industry Practices). - Waste management: (i) identification of all solid and liquid wastes produced by the various installations (volumes, nature, frequency, and collection period) including green wastes such as floating debris in the reservoir, (ii) creation of waste registers and tracking systems from collection to disposal, (iii) establish/document the agreement with the municipal waste collection organisation. - Labour management procedures, which will set out the way in which Project workers are managed, in accordance with the requirements of national law and the Lenders E&S policies: Terms and Conditions of Employment, Non-Discrimination and Equal Opportunity, Worker's Organizations, Grievance Mechanism, Occupational Health and Safety, Contracted Workers, Workers in Community Labour, Primary Supply Workers - Training and audits of Security Guards to the application of the Voluntary Principles on Security and Human Rights, including coordination with and regular reporting to police forces. - Traffic Management.
+The decision to take this action will be supported by an ecological / hydrological / water quality monitoring programme and clear thresholds (that can be monitored by that programme) for triggering adaptive management. - Nakra weir operating procedures: Remotely controlled suspensions of Nakra transfer to Nenskra reservoir in case of spillage at the Nenskra dam, Ecological flow through the fish pass, Management of gate on the Nakra transfer tunnel inlet and of weir gates to maintain the sediment transport function of the Nakra River, Integration of the downstream sediment management measures for Lekverari, Fishing ban within proximity to the Nakra weir fish pass. - For the Gas Insulated Station installation at Powerhouse, O&M procedures and reporting procedures in case of any SF6 releases (both in line with Good Industry Practices). - Waste management: (i) identification of all solid and liquid wastes produced by the various installations (volumes, nature, frequency, and collection period) including green wastes such as floating debris in the reservoir, (ii) creation of waste registers and tracking systems from collection to disposal, (iii) establish/document the agreement with the municipal waste collection organisation. - Labour management procedures, which will set out the way in which Project workers are managed, in accordance with the requirements of national law and the Lenders E&S policies: Terms and Conditions of Employment, Non-Discrimination and Equal Opportunity, Worker's Organizations, Grievance Mechanism, Occupational Health and Safety, Contracted Workers, Workers in Community Labour, Primary Supply Workers. - Training and audits of Security Guards to the application of the Voluntary Principles on Security and Human Rights, including coordination with and regular reporting to police forces. - Traffic Management.